 The unit replacement process is intended to replace one unit with a clean unit of exactly the same model without entering any command.
 Unit replacement is not designed to discover new units.
-Refer to Replacing stack units in Stacking deployment guidelines on page 34 for more information.
+Refer to Replacing stack units in Stacking deployment introduction on page 87 for more information.